daleksla/can_interact/examples/README.md

 First, open a connection to a CAN device
 > I opened mine using `sudo --stdin ip link set can0 up type can bitrate 1000000`
-* I'm fairly certain a VCAN would work fine.
+* VCAN would work fine.
 > Install and use `can-utils` library, it's honestly great

 Then open 2 terminal windows.